 Have you ever had a candy tray, chocolate gift box, cupcake holder, or other container and wondered if you can use it in play?
 Incorporating Valentine’s Day activities into occupational therapy sessions is fun with interactive play ideas like this one.
 We used a chocolate gift box as a Valentine’s day play dough activity with a fine motor component.
+Pair this chocolate themed activity with our hot chocolate craft for more fine motor fun.

 Valentine’s day activities for kids can be a fun way to work on skills like fine motor strength or eye-hand coordination.
 Take this heart maze or instance.
 This is an easy prep activity that can be upgraded or downgraded for each child’s needs and levels while working on visual perceptual skills and eye-hand coordination with a heart theme.